Uduak902/LITA_DATA_CAPSTONE_PROJECT-UD/README.md

 ### Tools Used
 - Microsoft Excel: Utilized for initial data cleaning, analysis, and visualizations to gain preliminary insights.
 [Download Here](https://www.microsoft.com)
-- SQL (Structured Query Language): Used for data querying and manipulation to extract relevant subsets and perform advanced data cleaning.
+- SQL (Structured Query Language): Used to clean data, filter, or aggregate it for analysis before importing into Power BI.
 [Download Server Here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) and [SMSS](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16&redirectedfrom=MSDN)
-- Power BI: Employed to build an interactive dashboard, enabling dynamic data exploration and visual storytelling of insights.
+- Power BI: Employed to build an interactive dashboard, enabling dynamic data exploration and visual storytelling of insights through visuals like pie charts, bar charts, line graphs, etc.
 - GitHub: Used for version control, documentation, and portfolio building, providing a platform to showcase the project.

 ### Data Characteristics